mgraupe/NeuralDataSciPy2023/EndOfYearProjects.md

 <!--- ======================== -->
 <tr>
 <td valign="top">15</td>
-<td valign="top"> <b>Evaluation of health risks from ionizing radiation exposure</b></td>
+<td valign="top"> <b>Research trends in neuroscience</b></td>
-<td valign="top">The aim of this mini-project is to explore the current literature available for ionizing radiations (to be determined by you, and approved by the supervisor), and links them to disorders related to the neurological systems.
-From the defined list of ionizing radiations, you will perform an automatic literature search using the PubMed database, in order to determine the number of articles related to them, their publication dates, the journal where there are published, etc… and to which diseases they are linked too.
-Be careful, for some you may not fond any information (because has not been studied yet).
-Chose an appropriate visualization for your results.
+<td valign="top">The aim of this project is to explore patterns and extract research trends based on most common keywords in neuroscience publications (i.e. textual information based on the PubMed database).
+After identifying these research trends, develop a graphical representation of them (e.g. you can generate wordcloud images).
+Study how such trends changed over time (e.g. 20 years in intervals of 5 years).
 </td>
 <td valign="top">literature searches, visualization of data</td>
 <td valign="top"><a href="mailto:karine.audouze@parisdescartes.fr">Karine Audouze</a></td>